Chaos in Assam assembly over allegations against Himanta's wife

 When the House reassembled after the second adjournment, the chaos continued with the opposition MLAs raising slogans against the government from the Well.

-The issue also rocked the assembly on Thursday, following which the opposition staged a walkout.
-Friday is the last sitting of the autumn session of the assembly.
+The land and subsidy issue also rocked the assembly on Thursday, following which the opposition staged a walkout.

-The chief minister had on Thursday said he was willing to accept any punishment, including retirement from public life, if there was any evidence that his wife Riniki Bhuyan Sarma or her company, Pride East Entertainment, received or claimed any amount from the Centre.
+The chief minister had on Thursday said he was willing to accept any punishment, including retirement from public life, if there was any evidence that his wife or her company, Pride East Entertainment, received or claimed any amount from the Centre.